aniray2908/silent-attrition-detector/README.md

 ---

+## Design Philosophy

+This project treats attrition as a multi-signal probabilistic risk estimation problem rather than a single-model classification task.
+The modular architecture mirrors production churn and fraud systems.

+---

 ## 🔎 Project Motivation

 Traditional attrition models rely solely on structured HR features such as job role, overtime, and compensation.